Collective Mind Networks in Action

-In February 2022, Collective Mind hosted our first-ever Networks in Action on equity in networks.
+In June 2022, Collective Mind hosted our Networks in Action on accountability in networks.
 The session, hosted by Collective Mind founder, Kerstin Tebbe, built from inputs shared by event registrants and followed the frame of “what”, “so what”, “now what”.
 The ideas shared here are a summary of the participants’ inputs and discussion.

 Highlights from the conversation